swat-sccs/diningAPI/README.md

 JSON data structures for ease of data customization.
 Hosted, daemonized, and served off Ibis using Linux's PM2 as a Node Express app.

+To start the service, run:

+pm2 start index.js

 In order to see the changes that you've done to the index.js file, reload the running process using pm2: